 The organization emphasizes that it’s not a personal self-help course but a formal training for professionals to help clients deal with trauma with a somatic approach.
 Because of the nature and depth of this work, participants must also complete personal and supervision sessions to gain first-hand experience before completing the program.

-Though not a small commitment in time and finances (around $4500), this certification program provides deep knowledge and esteemed qualifications.
-Besides the three-year Somatic Experiencing training, SOS Internationale also offers short workshops and Master Classes focusing on specific trauma-related skills.
+Though not a small commitment in time and finances (around $4,500), this certification program provides deep knowledge and esteemed qualifications.
+Besides the three-year Somatic Experiencing training, SOS Internationale also offers short workshops and master classes focusing on specific trauma-related skills.

 Accredited Diploma in Body-Oriented Coaching by The Somatic School